Semingwk/Multi-agent-driven-explainable-maintenance-in-energy-storage-systems/README.md

 │   ├── record_dataset_construct.m
 │   └── README.md
 ```
-## Description
+## Project Structure Description

-In Dataset/, the Inconsistency_dataset/ contains the record dataset of inconsistency evaluation; Inconsistency_dataset_chroma/ contains the vectorization of the record dataset.
+### Dataset/

+- **Inconsistency_dataset/**
+  Contains the *record dataset* used for inconsistency evaluation.

+- **Inconsistency_dataset_chroma/**
+  Contains the vectorized representations of the record dataset, generated for semantic retrieval and downstream analysis.

+- **inconsistency_knowledgeset/review_paper/**
-In Dataset/, the inconsistency_knowledgeset/review_paper/ contains all the relevant knowledge extracted and curated from review papers; inconsistency_knowledgeset_chroma/ contains the vectorization of the knowledge pieces.
+  Contains curated knowledge pieces extracted from relevant review papers, serving as the knowledge base for inconsistency analysis.

+- **inconsistency_knowledgeset_chroma/**
+  Contains the vectorized representations of the extracted knowledge pieces.

+### Script/

+- **Dataset2Vec.py**
+  Provides the source code for dataset and knowledge base vectorization.
-In Script/, Dataset2Vec.py provides source codes to finish vectorization, which requires local installation of bge embedding model.
+  This script requires a local installation of the **BGE embedding model**.

+- **record_dataset_construct.m**
-In Script/, the record_dataset_construct.m is used to construct the record dataset from the original data and the inconsistency evaluation results by developed algorithms (which will be uploaded in the future).
+  Used to construct the record dataset by integrating the original source data with inconsistency evaluation results produced by the developed algorithms (to be released in future updates).

+---

+### Notes

-The source data and code are still under refinement and will be fully organized and uploaded to the GitHub repository upon completion of the work.
+The source data and algorithm implementations are still under refinement.
+All materials will be fully organized and made publicly available in the GitHub repository upon completion of the work.